honusz/Tonalite/docs/cues/editing_cues.md

 ## Update Channels

 The *Update Channels* button replaces the selected cue's channel vales with those that are currently set from the *Keyboard* tab.

+## Duplicate

+The *Duplicate* button duplicates the selected cue and places the copy at the end of the cue list.

 ## Delete